natrim/fimfictionreader/README.md

 - allow changing position of toolbar (really?)
 - maybe completely remove toolbar and put the window controls to menu?
 - keyboard shortcuts changing (boss mode, browser controls, ... ?)
+- content menu on right click (and on mousedown and drag)

 ###### IMMEDIATE TODO'S:
 - settings for hiding toolbar on fullscreen (+ exit fulscreen button)